 I found the Zazzle website overall not bad to use, took a bit of getting used to, but after a couple of hours on the site I felt very comfortable with it all.
-I don’t particularly like their product design process, I much prefer the one at Spreadshirt which is a lot nicer to use.
-But I have managed to create my products so it is no big issue.
+I don’t particularly like their product design process, I much prefer Spreadshirt which is a lot nicer to use.
+But I have managed to create my products so it’s no big issue.

 As I said earlier if you are looking to make a lot of money go elsewhere.
 This is incredibly unlikely to make you rich.
 And if you want to get rich quick then you are really in the wrong place.
 Go and visit some dodgy forum to try and do that.

 Create Appealing Original Designs

 The people who will do best are those who can come up with original designs that will appeal to people.
 They don’t necessarily have to be beautiful, there are lots of simple slogan t-shirts that do well.
 And then it isn’t just a case of uploading a few and leaving it be, you need to be regularly working on it, for a good while.